Do you wish you could compost but don’t think you have the time? You have to check out these quick composting tips!

 Start with a layer of soil or sand 2-3 inches deep on the bottom.
 Then add 2-3 inches of organic materials that you shredded.
 Finally, put in an inch of either fertilizer or manure, that will help hasten decomposition.

 Repeat the sequence…similar to building a lasagna.
 Soil/sand – Organic materials – Fertilizer/manure.
-Water each layer as it is needed.
+Use water as needed.

 Unlike the slower composting method, you don’t have to turn this pile.
 Everything should break down simple.
 However, if you have an aerator, it wouldn’t be a bad idea to run it through every once in a while.

-As you wait, your compost will combine and break down until it is eventually soil.
+As you wait, your large pile of compost will combine and break down until it is eventually soil.
 This will take 2-3 weeks in warmer weather or 5-6 weeks in cooler weather.
 You can definitely store your compost longer if you need to until you’re ready to actually use it.

 What Your Finished Compost Will Be

-Remember to use the correct ration of green to brown materials.
+Remember to use the correct carbon and nitrogen ratio of green to brown materials.
 See the posts down below in the related posts section where you can find out more about this ratio.
+It is so very important to master for good compost.

 In less than a week, you can push a stick into the middle of the pile and then pull it back out.
-If the stick is hot to the touch, that’s a very good sign that the compost is going well.
+If the stick is hot to the touch, that’s a very good sign that a hot compost pile is going well.
+High temperatures are good.
+Interested in tracking the temperature of your pile?
+Invest in a compost thermometer.

 By the end of 5 weeks, the pile should be about half its original height.
-It should appear dark, moist and crumbly and should smell like the earth.
+A general rule of thumb is that your completed compost pile should appear dark, moist and crumbly and should smell like the earth.
 Heavenly!

 Using the Compost